-Applies to New or Existing Assets Objectives Met Lead Agency Support Agency Estimated Cost Sources of Funding Timeline ^a O-12: To support implementation of and future updates to the City's local hazard mitigation plan, Safety Element, and Environmental Just Element, utilize the best available local data to identify racial disparities in the City of Oakland that can be used by the City to rank risk and prioritize mitigation strategies that incorporate a racial equity lens.
-Hazard Mitigated: Dam Failure, Drought, Earthquake, Flood Landside, Severe Weather, Sea-Level Rise, Tsunami, and Wildfire New & Existing 3, 5, 8, 9, 11, 16 DRE EMSD High FEMA BRIC C&CB, City funds through DRE and EMSD departments Short term O-13: Maritime Terminal Study on Liquefaction Potential -The Port of Oakland is located in a geographic area highly prone to liquefaction and, as a result, infrastructure damage from seismic activity.
-The Port has determined that in order to mitigate risk and prepare for imminent seismic events, it is necessary to conduct a liquefaction study at the marine terminals.
-This study will evaluate the liquefaction potential throughout the marine terminals at the Port of Oakland and its effects on Port infrastructure.
-The study will identify areas and facilities most at risk for liquefaction and outline a plan for mitigation, retrofit, and emergency response.
-Hazards Mitigated : Earthquake Existing 1, 4, 6, 14 Port of Oakland High FEMA BRIC C&CB, Port of Oakland Funding Long Term O-14: Middle Harbor Shoreline Park dike repair-The Middle Harbor Shoreline Park is owned by the Port of Oakland and maintained by East Bay Regional Parks District.
+Applies to New or Existing Assets Objectives Met Lead Agency Support Agency Estimated Cost Sources of Funding Timeline a O-12: To suppor t implementation of a and future upda tes to the City's local hazaro d mitigation plan, Safety Elemen t, and ty to rank risk and prio I disparities in the City of Oaklan acial equity lens. na that can Hazard Mitigated: Dam Failure, Drought , Earthquake, Fl ood Landside, Se evere Weathe er, Sea-Level Rise, Tsunami, and \ Vildfire New & Existing 3, 5, 8, 9, 11, 16 DRE EMSD High FEMA BRIC C&CB, City funds through DRE and EMSD departments Short term prepare for immin the liquefaction po ent seismic events, it i otential throughout the facilities most at risk f s necessary to c marine terminal conduct a liquefacts at the Port of O tion study at akland and it determined that in order to mitigat the marine terminals.
+This study w s effects on Port infrastructure.
+The retrofit, and emergency response vill evaluate e study will Existing 1, 4, 6, 14 Port of Oakland High FEMA BRIC C&CB, Port of Oakland Funding Long Term O-14: Middle Harbor Shoreline Park dike repair -The Middle Harbor Shoreline Park is owned by the Port of Oakland and maintained by East Bay Regional Parks District.
 The park is located adjacent to the southwest corner of the Port of Oakland, next to the Oakland International Container Terminal.
 Over the past years, the existing dike facing the Oakland Inner Harbor channel at the park has been slowly sliding into the channel and is now significantly lower than before.
 Initial site investigation and assumptions indicate that this could be a result of channel dredging undercutting the dike, or seismic activity from the recent earthquake in the Sonoma Valley.
 Before construction activities can occur to repair the seawall, a geotechnical study will need to be conducted to determine the source of slipping.
 The study will identify a design option that can be implemented to fix/repair the dike.
 The park provides an open space and Bay viewing access for the public.
-Hazards Mitigated Existing f: Flood, Tsunami, and 1, 4, 6, 14 Sea-Level Rise Port of Oakland East Bay Regional Park District Medium FEMA BRIC C&CB, Port of Oakland Funding Short Term O-15: Maritime Intelligent Transportation System-The Intelligent Transportation System project is meant to improve Port of Oakland operation efficiencies, provide congestion relief, and support hazard mitigation.
+Hazards Mitigated : Flood, Tsunami, and Sea-Level Rise Existing 1, 4, 6, 14 Port of Oakland East Bay Regional Park District Medium FEMA BRIC C&CB, Port of Oakland Funding Short Term

+O-15: Maritime Intelligent Transportation System-The Intelligent Transportation System project is meant to improve Port of Oakland operation efficiencies, provide congestion relief, and support hazard mitigation.
 The project would allow Port staff to view real-time traffic through CCTV video cameras and provide advanced traffic information to travelers to the Port at specific gateways and outside the Port.
-The project would also establish improved transportation communication with the City of Oakland and and outside the Port.
 The project would also establish improved transportation communication with the City of Oakland and Caltrans District 4 as well as collect data for future improvements.